 How to Visit the White Desert, A Recap

 Get yourself to Bawiti.
-Either by taking a bus from Cairo (7:30am and 4:30pm from Torgoman bus station) or a private transfer.
+Either by taking a bus from Cairo (7:30am and 4:30pm from Torgoman bus station) or a private transfer (which is what I did).
 Join an overnight White Desert tour using 4×4 (150-180 euros per car).
 Multi-day tours are also available.

 Where to stay/organize a trip: Desert Home Safari